petersopko/gptcodepal/README.md

-# CodePal-GPT4: Interface with Vue 3 and Vite
+# GptCodePal: Interface with Vue 3 and Vite

-CodePal-GPT4 is a friendly and powerful tool for developers, tinkerers, and programmers.
-It provides an interactive interface for working with the GPT-4 AI model, helping you generate code and content with ease.
-Built with Vue 3 and Vite, the interface is clean, efficient, and easy to use.
+GptCodePal is a friendly tool for developers and tinkerers.
+It provides an interactive interface for working with the GPT-4 API, helping you generate code and content with ease.
+Built with Vue 3 and Vite, the interface is clean, efficient, and easy to use and adjust.

 ## Features